DALL-E: DALL-E

-DALL-E has three components: a discrete VAE, an autoregressive decoder-only Transformer (12 billion parameters) similar to GPT-3, and a CLIP pair of image encoder and text encoder.
+DALL-E has three components: a discrete VAE, an autoregressive decoder-only Transformer model (12 billion parameters) similar to GPT-3, and a CLIP pair of image encoder and text encoder.

 The discrete VAE can convert an image to a sequence of tokens, and conversely, convert a sequence of tokens back to an image.
-This is necessary as the Transformer does not directly process image data.
+This is necessary as the Transformer model does not directly process image data.

 The input to the Transformer model is a sequence of tokenised image caption followed by tokenised image patches.
 The image caption is in English, tokenised by byte pair encoding (vocabulary size 16384), and can be up to 256 tokens long.
 Each image is a 256×256 RGB image, divided into 32×32 patches of 4×4 each.
 Each patch is then converted by a discrete variational autoencoder to a token (vocabulary size 8192).

 DALL-E was developed and announced to the public in conjunction with CLIP (Contrastive Language-Image Pre-training).
 CLIP is a separate model based on contrastive learning that was trained on 400 million pairs of images with text captions scraped from the Internet.
 Its role is to "understand and rank" DALL-E's output by predicting which caption from a list of 32,768 captions randomly selected from the dataset (of which one was the correct answer) is most appropriate for an image.

 A trained CLIP pair is used to filter a larger initial list of images generated by DALL-E to select the image that is closest to the text prompt.